blitz0p3rations/blitz0p3rations.github.io/_posts/2023-08-06-Full-fake-person-creation.md

 ## Appaerance
 Creating a realistic and reliable social media account requires careful planning and attention to detail.
 Since we currently have only one photo of our fake persona, we can use various techniques to generate more images and populate the social media account with engaging content.

 - Image Generation: Utilize the unique seed value from the initial photo to create similar images with different contexts.
-For example, use the seed value to generate photos of the fake person engaging in hobbies, traveling to different locations, and attending events.
-There are public faceswappers and image manipulation tools available online that can assist in this process.
+For example, use the seed value to generate photos of the fake person engaging in hobbies, travelling to different locations, and attending events.
+There are public face swappers and image manipulation tools available online that can assist in this process.

 - Realistic Timeframes: When populating the social media account, make sure to do it over a longer period, preferably over several months.
 Avoid creating and posting all content at once, as it may look suspicious and raise red flags.
 Facebook has an option to change the date of posts, which can be used to add content gradually over time, giving the account a more genuine appearance.